marialyck/SocialData/index.md

 For a more secure walk through you will be able to see in our notebook which streetcorneers to avoid.

-Lastly you could also just consider going on really slow
+Lastly you could also just consider going on really slow or really fast?

 <iframe id="inlineFrameExample"
     title="Inline Frame Example"